-Impact of US smoke-free air laws on restaurants and bars by employer size
+Impact of US smoke-free air laws on restaurants and bars by employer size A panel study

 OBJECTIVES: Thirty states have smoke-free air laws that ban smoking in restaurants and bars, covering nearly two-thirds of the US population.
 It is well established that these laws generally have a null or positive economic impact on restaurants and bars.
 However, all establishments in a geographic area are usually treated as a homogeneous group without considering the potential for differential effects by establishment characteristics.
 This study uses variation in smoke-free air laws over time to estimate their impact on employment in restaurants and bars with a focus on potential differences by employer size (number of employees).
 A two-pronged approach with a national-level and state-level analysis is used to take advantage of more granular data availability for a single state (North Carolina).

 SETTING: 1) US, 2) North Carolina INTERVENTIONS: Smoke-free air laws.

 OUTCOME MEASURES: State-level accommodation and food services employment for all 50 states and District of Columbia from 1990 through 2014 (Quarterly Census of Employment and Wages); county-level restaurant and bar employment in North Carolina from 2001 through 2014 (North Carolina Department of Commerce).

 RESULTS: There is no evidence of a redistributive effect of smoke-free air laws on restaurant and bar employment by employer size.

 CONCLUSION: The lack of a redistributive effect is an important finding for policy-makers considering implementation or expansion of a smoke-free air law to protect employees and patrons from the dangers of exposure to secondhand smoke.